The Man with the Hispano (1933 film)

 The Man with the Hispano (French: L'homme à l'Hispano) is a 1933 French drama film directed by Jean Epstein and starring Jean Murat, Marie Bell and Joan Helda.
 The title refers to a luxury Hispano-Suiza car.
-It was based on a novel of the same title by Pierre Frondaie and had previously been made as a silent film The Man with the Hispano in 1926.
+It was based on a novel of the same title by Pierre Frondaie and had previously been made as the silent film The Man with the Hispano in 1926.

-The film's sets were designed by the art director Georges Wakhévitch.